syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/DayView.md

 # DayView

-DayView is used to display a single day, current day will be visible by default.
+Day view is used to display a single day, current day will be visible by default.
 Appointments on a specific day will be arranged in respective timeslots based on its duration.

 ## ViewHeader Appearance
 You can customize the default appearance of view header in [DayView](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.SFScheduleView.html) by using [DayHeaderStyle](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.SFSchedule~DayHeaderStyle.html) property of [SFSchedule](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfSchedule.iOS~Syncfusion.SfSchedule.iOS.SFSchedule.html).